FC Tobol

-FC Tobol (Тобыл футбол клубы, Tobyl futbol kluby, Футбольный клуб Тобол) is a Kazakh professional football club based at the Central Stadium in Kostanay.
+FC Tobol (Тобыл футбол клубы, Tobyl futbol kluby) is a Kazakh professional football club based at the Central Stadium in Kostanay.
 They have been members of the Kazakhstan Premier League since its foundation in 1992.
-In 2007 they won UEFA Intertoto Cup.
-They won the Kazakhstan Premier League in 2010, and finished no lower than fourth place between the 2002 and 2010 seasons.
-In 2021 they won the title for the second time.
+They won the Kazakhstan Premier League in 2010 and 2021, and finished no lower than fourth place between the 2002 and 2010 seasons.
+They also won the 2007 UEFA Intertoto Cup.

 History

 Following a surprise defeat to Kyzylzhar in the 2016 Kazakhstan Cup, manager Dmitriy Ogai left the club by mutual consent, with Oleg Lotov being appointed as interim manager on 30 April 2016.
 Lotov was replaced with Omari Tetradze as the club's manager on 30 May 2016.

-Prior to the start of the season, Vladimir Nikitenko was appointed as Tobol's manager following the expiration of Robert Yevdokimov's contract.
-On 1 August, Vladimir Nikitenko resigned as manager after Tobol were eliminated from the Europa League.
-Andrei Miroshnichenko was appointed as Caretaker manager before Marek Zub was announced as Tobol's new manager on 6 August 2018.
+Prior to the start of the season, Vladimir Nikitenko was appointed as Tobyl's manager following the expiration of Robert Yevdokimov's contract.
+On 1 August, Vladimir Nikitenko resigned as manager after Tobyl were eliminated from the Europa League.
+Andrei Miroshnichenko was appointed as Caretaker manager before Marek Zub was announced as Tobyl's new manager on 6 August 2018.

-On 31 December 2018, Zub left Tobol after his contract wasn't renewed, and Vladimir Gazzayev was appointed as the club's new manager.
-Gazzayev resigned as manager on 21 July 2019 after Tobol were eliminated from the 2019–20 UEFA Europa League by Jeunesse Esch.
+On 31 December 2018, Zub left Tobyl after his contract wasn't renewed, and Vladimir Gazzayev was appointed as the club's new manager.
+Gazzayev resigned as manager on 21 July 2019 after Tobyl were eliminated from the 2019–20 UEFA Europa League by Jeunesse Esch.

-On 14 December 2019, Grigori Babayan was appointed as manager of FC Tobol.
+On 14 December 2019, Grigori Babayan was appointed as manager of FC Tobyl.
 On 17 June 2021, Babayan left his role as Head Coach by mutual consent to take up a coaching role at CSKA Moscow.
 The following day, 18 June 2021, Alexander Moskalenko has appointed as Acting Head Coach.
-On 16 May 2022, Moskalenko left his role at Tobol, with Milan Milanović being appointed as the clubs new Head Coach on 20 May 2022.
+On 16 May 2022, Moskalenko left his role at Tobyl, with Milan Milanović being appointed as the clubs new Head Coach on 20 May 2022.

-On 10 January 2023, Milić Ćurčić was appointed as the new Head Coach of Tobol.
+On 10 January 2023, Milić Ćurčić was appointed as the new Head Coach of Tobyl.

-In July 2023 Andrei Kanchelskis was appointed General Director of Tobol.
+In July 2023 Andrei Kanchelskis was appointed General Director of Tobyl.